Wetzel County, West Virginia

 Survey Area WV103 West Virginia

 The dominant drainage class is Well drained and the dominant hydrologic group is C (slow infiltration, moderate runoff).
+The most common soil order is Alfisols — moderately leached forest soils with a clay-enriched subsoil.
 This report summarizes the major soil map units across the survey area to help you understand what to expect when buying, building, or gardening in Wetzel County, West Virginia.
+Search your address to find the exact soil composition, drainage, and series details at your specific location.

 Soil Map UnitAcresDrainageHydro GroupDwellingsSeptic